 Negative interest rates can be passed on to bank customers.
 Depositors could be charged for keeping money in banks and borrowers could be paid to borrow money.
 Quite the paradox to traditional banking.
 In fact, in August, a Danish bank offered a 10-year mortgage at rate of -0.50%.
 With the central bank of Denmark creating a negative deposit rate of -0.75%, this bank is actually coming out ahead by losing less.

 When the prices of bonds rise, corresponding yields fall.
 This market-driven effect lowers interest rates on the long end of the curve to a point below the short-end rate, which is influenced by the central bank.

 As long as the U.S. offers attractive interest rates and the U.S. economy is otherwise stable and/or growing moderately, the demand for U.S. bonds and the U.S. dollar is not likely to subside.

 - CNBC.
 (2019, August 12).
-Danish bank offers mortgages with negative 0.5% interes rates – here’s why that’s not necessarily a good thing.
+Danish bank offers mortgages with negative 0.5% interest rates – here’s why that’s not necessarily a good thing.
 Retrieved from cnbc.com: https://www.cnbc.com/2019/08/12/danish-bank-is-offering-10-year-mortgages-with-negative-interest-rates.html

 - JP Morgan.
 (June, 2019).
 U.S. yield curve inversion and recessions.
 Market Insights – On the Bench, 1-69.